Honors English Language Arts

 **Links or PDF files for a variety of shorter texts will be provided throughout the course as well.

-Application: If you wish to enroll in Honors English Language Arts for the 2020-2021 school year, please complete the application in the link below and email it to me at email@example.com.
+Application: If you wish to enroll in Honors English Language Arts for the 2021-2022 school year, please complete the application in the link below and email it to me at firstname.lastname@example.org as either a Word attachment or by pasting the application into the body of your email.

 Click here to open or download an application to this class (Microsoft Word document)